libxml-raku/LibXML-raku/README.md

 NAME
 ====

-LibXML - Perl 6 bindings to the libxml2 native library
+LibXML - Raku bindings to the libxml2 native library

 SYNOPSIS
 ========